paduck210/paduck210.github.io/_posts/2019-11-12-rails-crud.md

 end
 ```

-In case of only need specific pages
+In case of only need specific pages<br>
 ```ruby
 Rails.application.routes.draw do
   resources :restaurants, only: [:index, :show]